wshearn/openshift-quickstart-modx/README.md

 This Git repository helps you get up and running quickly w/ a ModX installation on OpenShift.
-It defaults to using MySQL, so when creating the application you'll want to select and install MySQL (for running scheduled tasks).
+It defaults to using MySQL, so when creating the application you'll want to select and install MySQL.

     rhc app create modx php-5.4 mysql-5.5